Azure-Samples/MLOpsManufacturing/samples/amlv2_pid_symbol_detection_train/docs/aml_pipeline_modules.md

 1. **Tagging the Model:** Finally, the best performing model is tagged so that it can be easily identified and used for future tasks.

-By following these four key steps, the symbol detection pipeline can effectively automate the machine learning workflow, leading to efficient and effective results.
+By following these steps, the symbol detection pipeline can effectively automate the machine learning workflow, leading to efficient and effective results.

 ![AML pipeline flow diagram](./images/pipeline-workflow.png)